hyex-research/AquaFetch/docs/source/index.rst

 and other physiographical characteristics, along with catchment boundaries.
 This submodule not only provides access to established rainfall-runoff datasets but also introduces new datasets compiled for the first time from open-source web data.
-The `wq` submodule offers access to 12 surface water quality datasets, each containing various water quality parameters measured across different spaces and times.
+The `wq` submodule offers access to `12 surface water quality datasets <https://water-datasets.readthedocs.io/en/latest/wq.html#list-of-datasets>`_, each containing various water quality parameters measured across different spaces and times.
 Meanwhile, the `wwt` submodule provides access to over 20,000 experimental data points for wastewater treatment techniques such as adsorption, photocatalysis,